- How do I install Antfly?

 --semantic-search "ancient civilizations and archaeology" \

-Combine search with LLM-powered summarization using the gemma3:4b-it-qat model you pulled earlier.
+Combine search with LLM-powered classification and generation using the retrieval agent.

 --semantic-search "What are the major events in Korean history?" \